MyEtherWallet/knowledge-base-v3/content/Hardware Wallets (Ledger, Trezor, Digital Bitbox)/accidentally-connecting-to-hardware-wallet-on-phishing-site.md

 /*
-Title: Accessing a Phishing Site via TREZOR/Ledger?
+Title: Can your keys be compromised on a phishing site if you use a hardware wallet?
-Sort: 2
+Sort: 20
 */

-"If you are using a Ledger or TREZOR & use a phishing site by accident, can your keys be compromised?"
+*"If you are using a Ledger or TREZOR & use a phishing site by accident, can your keys be compromised?"*

 Your key NEVER leaves your Ledger or TREZOR hardware wallet, so even if you were to use a phishing site, your accounts that are on your Ledger would not be compromised.